Threats

 Great spotted kiwi receive little active management, and although some populations in upland wet areas appear to be stable, those in lowland and drier areas are assumed to be declining gradually.

-Kiwi face threats from three main directions – predators, lost habitat and people.
+Kiwis are being driven to extinction by three main threats – predators, lost habitat and people.

-It can become a downward spiral.
 As kiwi populations decline and become fragmented, sex ratios skew and the effective breeding population further declines.
-And so it goes…
+It can become a downward spiral towards extinction.